|

 repaired or a mistake is made during the repair process and the result is a mutation which can be cancer.
 Additionally, UV radiation also suppresses

+the immune systems ability to fight skin cancer.
 Sun exposure is dangerous.
 Tanning salon exposure is also

 dangerous.
 That means that exposure is putting you at an increased risk of skin